 Explanation

-In this example, we demonstrate how to convert a character to its ASCII integer value using both C-style casting ((int)ch) and modern C++ casting (static_cast<int>(ch)).
-Both methods return the ASCII value of the character 'B', which is 66.
+In this illustration, we showcase the process of converting a character to its ASCII integer representation by employing both C-style casting ((int)ch) and contemporary C++ casting (static_cast<int>(ch)).
+Both techniques yield the ASCII value corresponding to the character 'B', which is 66.

 2) ASCII Value of a Character

-In C++, every character has an ASCII value (a number representing the character in the computer).
-In C++, every character is actually stored as a number based on the ASCII (American Standard Code for Information Interchange) system.
+In C++, each character is assigned an ASCII value, which corresponds to a numerical representation of the character within the computer system.
+Within C++, every character is essentially stored as a numeric value according to the ASCII (American Standard Code for Information Interchange) standard.

 For example: